rajesh-bhola/rajesh-bhola/README.md

 ## Namaskaram 🙏🏻 Jay Jagannath ⭕‼️⭕
-I'm Rajesh, having multiple years of experience in backend development from India.
+I'm Rajesh, having multiple years of experience in backend development as well as fullstack development from India.

 - 🦔 Follow of my [portfolio](https://rajesh-bhola.github.io) website